-What is a property inspection?
+What is a landlord property inspection?

 Let’s start with the basics.

-The primary purpose of an inspection is to evaluate the overall condition of the property; specifically to check if everything is in good working order and reasonable state, both the interior and exterior.
+The primary purpose of an inspection is to evaluate the overall condition of a rental property; specifically to check if everything is in good working order and reasonable state, both the interior and exterior.
 It’s also the perfect opportunity to ensure your tenants are behaving themselves, and not living like primates.

 While it’s important to make regularly inspections, it’s equally as important not to make too many inspections (e.g. once a month), because it could be deemed as harassment.
 In most cases, there isn’t a reason to make so many inspections, unless there are genuine repairs and maintenance issues that need attention.